Associative submanifolds in twisted connected sum $G_2$-manifolds: Abstract

 \section{Abstract}

-We introduce a new method to construct closed rigid (unobstructed) associative submanifolds in the twisted connected sum $G_2$-manifolds \cite{Kov03,KL11,CHNP15}.
-More precisely, we prove a gluing theorem of asymptotically cylindrical (ACyl) associative submanifolds in ACyl $G_2$-manifolds under a hypothesis that can be interpreted as a transverse Lagrangian intersection condition.
+We introduce a method to construct closed rigid associative submanifolds in twisted connected sum $G_2$-manifolds.
+More precisely, we prove a gluing theorem of asymptotically cylindrical (ACyl) associative submanifolds in ACyl $G_2$-manifolds under a transverse intersection hypothesis.
 This is analogous to the gluing theorem for $G_2$-instantons introduced in \cite{SaEarp2013}.
-We rephrase the hypothesis in the special cases where the ACyl associative submanifolds are obtained from holomorphic curves or special Lagrangians in ACyl Calabi-Yau $3$-folds.
-In this way we find many new associative submanifolds which are diffeomorphic to $S^3$, $\R\P^3$ or $\R\P^3\#\R\P^3$.
-To lay the foundation for the gluing theorem we also study the moduli space of ACyl associative submanifolds with a natural topology.
-We prove that the moduli space is locally homeomorphic to the zero set of a smooth map between two finite dimensional spaces whose index depends only on the asymptotic cross section.
+We rephrase the hypothesis in the special cases where the ACyl associative submanifolds are obtained from holomorphic curves or special Lagrangians in ACyl Calabi--Yau $3$-folds, in terms of algebraic-geometric conditions and topological conditions, respectively.
+This yields many rigid associative submanifolds with new topological types $S^3$, $\R\P^3$ or $\R\P^3\#\R\P^3$.